Monitoring SDG indicator 6.3.2 on ambient water quality

 Improving ambient water quality globally is one of the 169 ambitious targets set out in the Agenda 2030 for Sustainable Development (target 6.3).
 Comprehensive and up-to-date monitoring data on ambient water quality is a prerequisite to provide decision makers with the information they require to ensure the availability and sustainable management of water resources for both human uses and maintaining aquatic ecosystems.

-Under the auspices of both the UN-Water Integrated Monitoring Initiative for SDG 6 on water and sanitation and of the UN Environment and its GEMS/Water Programme, a task team of international experts has been developing the SDG indicator 6.3.2 methodology as part of the coherent SDG 6 monitoring and reporting framework to report on the global progress towards target 6.3.
+Under the auspices of both the UN-Water Integrated Monitoring Initiative for SDG 6 on water and sanitation and of the United Nations Environment Programme (UNEP) and its GEMS/Water Programme, a task team of international experts has been developing the SDG indicator 6.3.2 methodology as part of the coherent SDG 6 monitoring and reporting framework to report on the global progress towards target 6.3.

 GEMS/Water’s key activities to support the implementation of indicator 6.3.2 are:

 - Coordinating the indicator methodology development with international water quality experts and member states representatives

 - Supporting member states in the collection and quality assurance of monitoring data as well as in indicator calculation and reporting

 - Delivering targeted capacity development workshops and trainings

 - Assessing and communicating the reporting results

 Available resources from the first reporting period (2015 – 2017):